fmExcense/compositeurdigital.github.io/en/use.md

-# Usage overview
+# Features overview

 ## Overview

 ![start](img/use_empy.jpg)

-The visual interface is made of two main areas:
+The user interface contains three main areas:

-1. A collaborative space where you will manipulate documents.
+1. A collaborative area to display and interact with the content.
-2. A menu bar that let you drive your presentation.
+2. A dock to browse and access your content.
-3. On the menu bar you find a button for the project menu.
+3. The project menu button

 ## Opening a document

-1. On the menu bar, tap the category containing the desired document;
+1. On the dock, tap on the section of your choice;
-2. In the list that opened, tap on the desired document.
-It will the appear on screen.
+2. In the folder view, tap on document to display

 ![open item step 1](img/open_item_1.jpg)
 ![open item step 2](img/open_item_2.jpg)